business-science/modeltime.gluonts/README.md

 package matures.**

-Modeltime GluonTS integrates the **Python GluonTS Deep Learning Library**, making it easy to use for those that are comfortable with the [Modeltime Forecasting Workflow](https://business-science.github.io/modeltime/).
+Modeltime GluonTS integrates the **Python GluonTS Deep Learning Library**, making it easy to develop forecasts using Deep Learning for those that are comfortable with the [Modeltime Forecasting Workflow](https://business-science.github.io/modeltime/).

 ## GluonTS in R